hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-torcs.md

 }
 ```

-Create the configuration class `src/main/java/app/MyConfiguration.java` to wrap the DataSource in Torcs DataSource as:
+Create the configuration class `src/main/java/app/MyConfiguration.java` to wrap the DataSource in a TorcsDataSource as:

 ```java
 package app;